jentery/routledgeCompanionMSDH/index.md

 ## Staus

 The *Companion* is currently under contract with Routledge.
-The contributors and editor are aiming for publication in 2017.
+The contributors and editor expect publication in 2017.

 ## Table of Contents and Abstracts